thelang-io/docs.thelang.io/README.md

 # The Programming Language
 This is the official repository of The Programming Language. \
-The Programming Language is first programming language created to serve purpose of main programming language developers should use in 21s century. \
-The Programming Language is private programming language, it will become available very soon!

 The Programming Language is a rapid, minimalistic, elegant, high-performance, high-level programming language.
 - **Unique:** The syntax was produced by a combination of best features of all